natebrien/BIOL722Project/Writing/Stage 1 - Using gargammel.md

 -rw-rw-r-- 1 natassja natassja 1754191 Mar  8 12:23 sim_data_s1_fastqc.zip
 -rw-rw-r-- 1 natassja natassja  931640 Mar  8 12:23 sim_data_s2_fastqc.html
 -rw-rw-r-- 1 natassja natassja 1804408 Mar  8 12:23 sim_data_s2_fastqc.zip

+FastQC does not help us determine whether sequences are deaminated properly or not.

+#### Fastp
+Fastp is used to trim, merge, and quality filter reads.
+Reads need to be trimmed and filtered before they are suitable for input to bwa.

+#### bwa-aln

+#### mapDamage